 If you are looking for hobbies that are free, then seeking out free stuff is one of the best cheap hobbies to pick up.

 With several online resources and community share programs, you can easily make a hobby out of finding free stuff.

 The Facebook Marketplace has a section for free stuff – and you can join your local Buy Nothing Facebook group, too.
 Additionally, find out if there are any community freebies, like free book exchanges, toy exchanges and clothes exchanges (and, if there isn’t, then start one yourself!).

-Free community vegetable gardens are also a big hit!
+Free community vegetable gardens (or corner stands) are also a big hit!

 #40 Do Free Stuff